-- (a) Find the least squares estimate of β . - (b) Fit the model $Y = \beta x + \epsilon$ to the chloride concentration roadway area data stored in (11-22.csv).
+- (a) Find the least squares estimate of β .
+Show your working. - (b) Fit the model $Y = \beta x + \epsilon$ to the chloride concentration roadway area data stored in (11-22.csv).
 Plot the fitted model on a scatter diagram of the data and comment on the appropriateness of the model.